-If you are planning to operate a Community Special Event with multiple food vendors, such as, but not limited to, fairs, festivals, and charity barbecues within the Algoma District you must notify Algoma Public Heath (APH).
+If you are planning to operate a Community Event with multiple food vendors (for example, fairs, festivals, and charity barbecues) within the Algoma District you must notify Algoma Public Health (APH).

 In order to operate, steps 1 to 4 must be followed.
 Failure to do so may result in the immediate closure of the individual food booth and/or event.

-- 1. Read this guidebook so that you are aware of the requirements. - All persons and/or organizations planning to hold an event where food will be sold or given away to the public must submit a Community Special Event - Organizer Application Form and site plan for the proposed activity to the APH Environmental Health Programs, at least 4 weeks prior to the scheduled date of the activity.
-A Public Health Inspector will review this information and may contact you regarding food safety at your event. - 3.
-The event organizer must distribute copies of these guidelines and a Community Special Event - Food Vendor Application Form to each individual food vendor planning to participate in the event. - 4.
-Each individual food vendor must complete and submit a Special Event Food Vendor Application Form to APH at least14 days prior to the event.
-A Public Health Inspector will review this information and may contact you regarding safe food handling practices.
+- 1. Read this guidebook so that you are aware of the requirements. - 2.
+All persons and/or organizations planning to hold an event, where food will be sold or given away to the public, must submit an Organizer Application Form and Site Plan for the proposed activity, to the APH Environmental Health Program, at least 4 weeks prior to the scheduled date of the activity.
+A Public Health Inspector will review this information and contact you regarding food safety at your event. - 3.
+The event organizer must distribute copies of these guidelines, and a Vendor Application Form, to each individual vendor planning to participate in the event. - 4.
+Each individual food vendor must complete and submit a Vendor Application Form to APH at least 14 days prior to the event.
+A Public Health Inspector will review this information and may contact you and/or the vendors, regarding safe food handling practices.